Koredotcom/android-kore-sdk/README.md

 // To add your custom footer fragment instead of using existing SDKConfig.addCustomFooterFragment(new CustomFooterFragment());

+// To add your custom header fragment instead of using existing SDKConfig.setCustomHeaderFragment(BotResponse.HEADER_SIZE_COMPACT, new CustomHeaderFragment());
 ```

 ## Steps to integrate BotSdk withoutUI(Only Bot communication) through gradle implementation